 Award of the TRICARE contracts is similar to the dynamics that emerge with other military procurement initiatives that are highly complex and possess unique requirements (e.g., sophisticated weapons programs, fighter jets, etc.), where the barriers to market entry are so significant that only the largest, most well-capitalized organizations can even consider submitting a proposal.
 Once awarded, the experience often helps reinforce the contractors’ status as untouchable, and competitors are often discouraged from bidding, especially when the cost of proposal preparation and negotiation alone can easily reach of tens of millions of dollars.
 Collectively, these factors create an aura of unassailability, particularly when coupled with inevitable rumors of the contract being “wired.”
 The combination of these factors often helps ensure that incumbents remain in place, as erstwhile competitors carefully consider the full implications of what it takes to dislodge incumbents of the status, expertise, and financial resources of a Health Net or Humana.

 While organizations are always well-advised to respect the power of the incumbency, the decision to walk away should not be based on the intimidation factor that goes along with an incumbent’s track record, of, say, 10 or even 20 years.
 Test your assumptions; walk away if necessary . . . but walk away for the right reasons.
+Perseverance in business is an absolute must in the federal contracting industry.
 This is a valuable lesson for hospitals or physicians that have long coveted a small, but prestigious contract with a local VA or military hospital.
 While a local provider who’s held the contract for years may appear to have the business “locked-up”, that assumption may be inaccurate.
-Time and time again, we see evidence where a longstanding, apparently entrenched contractor is unseated by another competitor that was not dissuaded by the challenge and put together a more attractive proposal.
+Time and time again, we see evidence where a longstanding, apparently entrenched contractor is unseated by another competitor that was not dissuaded by the challenge and through perseverance in business put together a more attractive proposal.

 Adding a fascinating element of intrigue to the TRICARE situation are reports that at least one of the reasons Health Net protested the award of its contract is because DoD posted some of Health Net’s pricing information on a public website, an allegation which has actually been confirmed by DoD.
 Even if true, that does not guarantee a reversal of the decision.
 Requirements to uphold a protest of a federal contract are complex, and key among the issues likely to be considered include the timing of the release of the information and the extent to which the information can be shown to have had prejudicial impact.
 Since most of the details of the protests will remain proprietary until a decision is reached, it is really impossible for the general public to know what really took place at this point.
 Given the magnitude and significance of these contracts, we will continue to follow developments and offer commentary in subsequent articles as information emerges.